A pdf download of this document is available here.

 You may make a complaint about our handling of your Personal Information.

-To protect your privacy and the privacy of others, we will need evidence of your identity before we can grant you access to information about you or change it.
+To protect your privacy and the privacy of others, we will need evidence of your identity before we can grant you access to personal information about you or change it.

 You can contact us by email, or send your request or complaint to the postal address below.
-We undertake to respond within 30 days.
+We endeavour to respond within 30 days.
 If the request or complaint will take longer to resolve, we will provide you with a date by which we expect to respond.

-Security of information
+Security of Information

-Although we will endeavour to protect your personal information, we are unable to guarantee that any information you transmit to us over the internet is 100% secure.
-Any information you transmit to us is conducted at your own risk.
+Although we will endeavour to protect your personal information, we are unable to guarantee that any personal information you transmit to us over the internet is 100% secure.
+Any personal information you transmit to us is conducted at your own risk.

 The Fathering Project